Trending Topics

 How is DCAP-BTLS used during the physical exam?

-Memorization may get you a passing grade on a test, but you must also understand and implement the learned knowledge in your day-to-day calls as an EMS provider.
-Here is what each letter means in the context of performing a head-to-toe or focused history physical exam during the patient assessment.
+Memorization may get you a passing grade on a test, but you must also understand and implement the knowledge you’ve learned in your day-to-day calls and patient responses as an EMT or paramedic.
+Here is what each letter in DCAP-BTLS means in the context of performing a head-to-toe physical exam or focused physical exam during the patient assessment.

 OK, now say it with me.
 DCAP-BTLS: deformities, contusions, abrasions, punctures/penetrations, burns, tenderness, lacerations and swelling.

 Do you like using medical abbreviations to recall information during on-scene patient care and assessment?
-Check out these other useful articles.
+Check out these other useful articles on how to collect a patient SAMPLE history and use OPQRST to understand a patient’s pain complaint.

 Know your EMS acronyms